bsdimp/freebsd-git-docs/faq.md

 % git checkout fred		# move to fred branch
 % git cherry-pick wilma		# pull in wrong commit
 % git checkout wilma		# go back to wilma branch
-% git reset --hard HEAD^	# move what wilma refers to
+% git reset --hard HEAD^	# move what wilma refers to back 1 commit
 ```
+Git experts would first rewind the wilma branch by 1 commit, switch over to
+fred and then use `git reflog` to see what that 1 deleted commit was and
+cherry-pick it over.

 **Q:** But what if I want to commit a few changes to `main`, but
 keep the rest in `wilma` for some reason?